5th/7th Battalion, Royal New Zealand Infantry Regiment: Current structure and role

+The Battalion Headquarters is located at Trentham Camp in Upper Hutt, along with Wellington Company, with other locations at Linton Camp, Whanganui, New Plymouth, Napier and Gisborne.

+The Battalion is paired with the 1st Battalion, Royal New Zealand Infantry Regiment.

+The Battalion trains individuals and force elements to round out and backfill regular force units both on international deployments and at home.
+It is a light infantry battalion, although it is tasked with providing individuals and force elements for a Motorised Infantry Battalion Group (MIBG) for operations.

+The Battalion also has an important role in supporting civilian agencies during times of emergency.
+The Battalion maintains regular liaison with Regional Civil Defence Emergency Management Groups and provides local support in the event of natural disasters or other emergencies.
+This was demonstrated by the Battalion's significant involvement in the response to Cyclone Gabrielle in the Gisborne, Hawke's Bay and Wellington Regions in February 2023.

 Regimental bands

 Until 30 June 2012, both battalions each had a regimental band or regimental pipes and drums.
 But funding to the territorial force bands was cut in favour of keeping the full-time New Zealand Army Band.
 Both the former Regimental Pipes and Drums of the 5th (Wellington West Coast and Taranaki) Battalion, RNZIR and the Regimental Band of the 7th (Wellington (City of Wellington's Own) and Hawke's Bay) Battalion, RNZIR continue as incorporated societies while retaining their respective uniforms, rank, instruments and band rooms.
 Notably, the 7th Battalion Band performed at Government House, Wellington for the territorial force amalgamation parade in March 2013.